salah-zaiem/salah-zaiem.github.io/_pages/augmentedsamples.md

 title: "Augmented Samples"
 ---

 You will find here a few samples of the augmentations depending on the task.
-On every line, the first audio file is the original file, the second file is the augmented version of the
+On every line, the first audio file is the original file, the second file is the augmented version of the first one.
+The

 ## VoxCeleb based augmentations (Speaker ID) :